 Traveling someplace new is a great way to blast away boredom.
 It’s easier to find fun and meaningful stuff to do when you are in a new place.
 Excitement finds you in every street corner when you travel.

-29. Research new ways of saving and making money
+112. Research new ways to save and make money

 Being financially literate goes a long way in giving you a secure future.
 It empowers you to make good decisions when it comes to investments and in saving and spending your hard-earned funds.